 Richard Aldington was born Edward Godfree Aldington on July 8, 1892, in Hampshire, England.
 He studied at Dover College and London University.
-He became friends with Ezra Pound and was an early member of the Imagist movement, publishing the poetry collection Images Old and New (The Four Seas Company, 1916).
+Aldington became friends with Ezra Pound and was an early member of the Imagist movement, publishing the poetry collection Images Old and New (The Four Seas Company, 1916).
 He married the poet H. D., another important figure in Imagism, in 1913; they divorced in 1938.

 It may seem to you that I have been almost wantonly morbid in these war poems….
-You cannot know, you cannot understand, where you are, the mentality of the soldier—the profound shattering of the nerves, the over-wrought tension, the intensity of sensation which come to him.”
+You cannot know, you cannot understand, where you are, the mentality of the soldier—the profound shattering of the nerves, the over-wrought tension, the intensity of sensation which come to him.

-Aldington died in France on July 27, 1962.
+Richard Aldington died in France on July 27, 1962.